Khazarian Mafia: Relationship to the Khazar hypothesis

 Peer-reviewed population-genetic studies do not support a Khazar origin for Ashkenazi Jews, instead indicating ancestry primarily from Middle Eastern and European populations with medieval admixture in Europe.
 Historians likewise question the evidentiary basis for any mass Khazar conversion to Judaism and regard the popular narrative as an overextended reading of sparse sources.

 Scholarly and watchdog assessments

-Think tanks and anti-hate organizations describe "Khazarian Mafia" as a modern packaging of classic antisemitic canards, often bundled with tropes about "globalists," the "Rothschilds," and ritual evil.
+Think tanks and anti-hate organizations describe "Khazarian Mafia" as a modern packaging of classic antisemitic tropes, often bundled with ones about "globalists," the "Rothschilds," and ritual evil.
 Media monitors have cataloged the phrase's use on high-traffic forums such as Reddit's r/conspiracy, where posts have promoted the "Khazarian mafia" conspiracy theory.